DuncanRN/Javascript-Yahtzee/README.md

 Run express:
 npm run server:dev

+Server will be available on http://localhost:9000/api/rolls

-Client
+### Client
-cd ../client
+cd /client
-npm install
-npm start
+npm install (npm upgrade if necessary) npm start

+Client will be available on http://localhost:3000/

-Brief:
+### Brief:

 MVP
 User should be able to play a functional game of Yahtzee:
 User should be able to roll dice, then select which dice to roll again, up to three times in total.